Choose language

 Free plan available for teams up to 10 people.
 Paid modules come with a 30-day trial – test what you need before committing.

 Rippling takes a broader approach than almost any HR software in this category.
-It is not just an HRIS - it connects HR, IT provisioning, and payroll into one automated system.
-When you hire someone, Rippling can set up their company email, provision their laptop, enroll them in payroll, and add them to the right benefits plan as part of a single onboarding workflow.
+It connects HR, IT provisioning, and payroll into one automated system – so when you hire someone, Rippling can set up their company email, provision their laptop, enroll them in payroll, and add them to the right benefits plan as part of a single onboarding workflow, without touching three separate tools.

-The platform covers over 500 integrations and supports global payroll across dozens of countries - making it one of the few tools that works for companies with both US and international employees without needing separate systems.
-The PEO option lets smaller companies access large-company benefits rates without building out full HR infrastructure.
+The platform covers over 500 integrations and handles global payroll across dozens of countries, which makes it one of the few tools that actually works for companies with employees on both sides of a border.
+The PEO option gives smaller businesses access to large-company benefits rates without requiring full HR infrastructure to support it.

 3. Gusto – Built around payroll, not tacked on